chrisjberry/datafluencyCB/docs/05_multiple_regression_3.md

 * In hierarchical regression, predictors are added to a regression model in successive steps.
 * It can be used to test particular theories or hypotheses.
-* It can also be used to control the influence of particular variables before analysing whether a predictor variable (or set of variables) of interest explains the outcome variable.
+* It can also be used to control the influence of particular variables (e.g., background variables) before analysing whether a predictor variable (or set of variables) of interest explains the outcome variable.
 * As before, `lm()` and `glance()` can be used to obtain R^2^ for the model at each step.
 * The change in R^2^ associated with each step can be obtained to determine the unique contribution of the predictors in each step.
 * `lmBF()` can be used to obtain the Bayes factor for the model in each step.
 Bayes factors of models from successive steps can be compared to determine the evidence for the unique contribution of predictors in a step.